 Don’t ask for a “doggy bag.”

 Don’t ask to substitute anything on the Menu or Carte.
 The food is as described and unless you have an allergy (and you must say so) it can’t be changed.
 Chefs are proud of their creations and believe (rightly or wrongly) that they know more than you about what goes with what.
+(Some restaurants will make minor changes – but add that a “substitution” will result in a €5 fee.)

 You can ask for your meat to be well-done – Bien Cuit.
 But you won’t get it that way.
 Instead, you may get a lecture and asked why you want to ruin a good piece of meat. “À Point” means Medium.
 It will be a bit more pink than Medium in North America.